 It wasn't until 2013 that I started using the method heavily.
 With the increased use came the desire to maximize on the "fun" of the safari theme more with stuffed animals.

 Building up my safari-theme animal collection was a bit of a chore!
 I remember asking the authors where they got theirs but mostly I was on my own finding them.
 Today, I hope to help YOUR search a little easier than mine.

 I'll be sharing not only where I purchased the animals but why they're a good investment, how I use and even store them.

 Why The Prop?

-Using the stuffed animals adds not only to the fun (the kids can’t resist squeezing the heck out of them!), but they’re a hands on/visual way to reinforce the technique.
+Using the stuffed animals adds not only to the fun (kids can't resist squeezing the heck out of them!), but they're a hands-on/visual way to reinforce technique.

 I use the animals in several ways.

 - Directly demonstrate the technique motion.
-For example having the monkey take a swing on their arm or using Tree Frog’s feet to play legato on their arms.
+For example, have the monkey take a swing on their arm or use Tree Frog's feet to play legato on their arms.

 - Animal "plays along" with the student.
 As they're playing the exercises, I make the kangaroo bounce lightly on the keys next to them so they have a visual of having a gentle, bouncy arm.

-- Animal “talks” to the student.
-A.k.a.
-Me making silly voices about how happy Zechariah is with his firm fingernail joints or how sad tree frog is they didn’t make their fingers sticky that time.
+- Animal "talks" to the student.
+A.k.a. me making silly voices about how happy Zechariah is with their firm fingernail joints or how sad tree frog is they didn't make their fingers sticky that time.
 The kids love this.